MicrosoftDocs/dynamics365smb-docs-pr.en-ca/business-central/finance-how-report-vat.md

 ms.locfileid: "6444496"
 ---
 # <a name="report-vat-to-tax-authorities"></a>Report GST/HST to Tax Authorities
-This topic describes the reports in [!INCLUDE[prod_short](includes/prod_short.md)] that you can use to submit information about sales tax (GST/HST) amounts for sales and purchases to tax authorities in your region.
+This topic describes the reports in [!INCLUDE[prod_short](includes/prod_short.md)] that you can use to submit information about GST/HST amounts for sales and purchases to tax authorities in your region.

 You can use the following reports :